luisgerhorst/.emacs.d/README.md

     Install `aspell` with `brew install aspell`.
 Then download the dictionaries for the languages you need from `ftp://ftp.gnu.org/gnu/aspell/dict/0index.html` (see README in downloaded folder for install instruction, you may need `sudo` when doing `make install`).

-    Then `customize` the variable `ispell-dictionary`, set it to the dictionary you want to use (e.g. `de_DE` for German, run `ispell-change-dictionary` to see a list of available dictionaries and change the used on temporarily).
+    Then `customize` the variable `ispell-dictionary`, set it to the dictionary you want to use (e.g. `de_DE` for German, run `ispell-change-dictionary` to see a list of available dictionaries and change the used one temporarily).

 -   __Sending Mail__